CB750-Rider/pinewood/README.md

   1. Convert the race log to yaml. <- Skipping for now.
 I don't see a huge benefit
   2. Improve this README
   3. Create a tool to print the race plan & current stats
-  5. Add a GUI interface for adding/editing races.
   6. Add the ability to add championship heats
   7. Add a web interface for scout families to see their progress.
-  8. Finally, convert the applications to a web interface
+  8. Convert the applications to a web interface
   9. Refactor the messy Race Manager GUI code to better use classes.
+  10. Remove the check to see if you want to save when closing